 NSPE-CO welcomes the opportunity to learn more about engineering-related projects going on within the state.
 If you have a suggestion or contact for a potential guest speaker, please submit your ideas to firstname.lastname@example.org.
 NSPE-CO is open to any new ideas and appreciates your suggestions.

 NSPE-CO offers eNews updates to members and welcomes article submissions from members.
 If you feel strongly about a current issue and would like to voice it, please submit your article to email@example.com.

-This is a unique and exciting opportunity for an experienced Structural Engineer to join the Farnsworth Group Denver, CO office.
-This key leadership position will work to build a client focused, technically excellent building structural engineering team to serve local and nationwide clients in the support of multiple design and construction projects.
-Click here for more details.
+This is a unique and exciting opportunity for an experienced Municipal Water/Wastewater/Civil Engineer to join the Farnsworth Group Colorado Springs, CO office.
+This key leadership position will work to build a client focused, technically excellent municipal and water/ wastewater engineering team to serve clients in the state of Colorado and the western region of our company.

 Qualified candidates will provide technical leadership related to water/ wastewater engineering as well as have an entrepreneurial drive to develop business opportunities.
 Specific responsibilities include cultivating strong client relationships, leading marketing activities, building a local team, developing and mentoring staff, collaborating with other disciplines, establishing and maintaining budgets, and working in partnership with leadership throughout the company.
 The position will involve close coordination with the existing established team of water and wastewater engineers located in our Fort Collins, CO office.